tmahni/tmahni/README.md

-- 👋 Hi, I’m @tmahni
+- 👋 Hi, I’m Teo Mahnic
 - 👀 I’m interested in embedded electronics
-- 🌱 I’m currently learning hardware design
+- 🌱 I’m currently learning hardware design and middleware

 <!---
 tmahni/tmahni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.